keycloak/keycloak-community/design/authorization-handler.md

 The base template will be defined by the static scopes that are sent and configured in the server, just like it’s being done right now.

-AuthorizationHandlers will be able to configure some predefined templates to add to this.
+ClientAuthorizationHandlers will be able to configure some predefined templates to add to this.

 For now, the following default templates could be considered: